 Cecil and Cheeky may be rallying points for public anger, but there is no doubt that the moral compass regarding how we treat each other and the animals with whom we share this planet is undergoing a major rethink in Western society.
+Caring about our planet and all its inhabitants is now more than an angry, passing tweet.
 But does it have any staying power amid our flighty attention spans?
 I think it does, especially as we begin to understand that how we treat each other and our fellow creatures is essential to both individual as well as universal health.
 And because, as I believe, we are all expressions of one Creator.

 According to a 1997 study by the Massachusetts Society for the Prevention of Cruelty to Animals (SPCA), violence towards animals is often a precursor to violence against people and their property.
 As we know, violence not only wounds the victim but also the perpetrator.
 Decades of research and study have shown that, when we learn to cherish the compassionate and caring in human nature, we become less prone to violence and are mentally and physically healthier.
 These studies have prompted the development of a wide variety of therapies around the world that use the caring for plants and animals as a pathway to better health.